ajclark/snowflake/README.md

 ## About

-Snowflake is a simple, super light-weight ruby gem to interact with a service-now.com configuration management database.
+Snowflake is a simple, super light-weight ruby gem to interact with a service-now.com configuration database.

 ## Install